Emanuelle

 Emanuelle is regularly invited to perform with various orchestras, such as the Royal Opera of La Monnaie, the Belgian National Orchestra, the Royal Philharmonic Orchestra of Liège, the Sostenuto Orchestra, the Musicians of Europe Orchestra, and the Neue Philharmonie München.
 This has allowed her to work with renowned conductors such as Alain Altinoglu, Evelino Pido, Gergely Madaras, Dennis Russell Davies, Hugh Wolff, Timur Zangiev, Takashi Kondo, Andrey Boreyko, and Ainars Rubikis.

 Passionate about teaching, she has had the opportunity to teach in several music schools and conservatories in Alsace, the Paris region, and Belgium.
-She holds a master's degree in teaching from the Royal Conservatory of Mons and currently teaches at the Amélie Dengis Academy in Seraing.
+She holds a master's degree in teaching from the Royal Conservatory of Mons and currently teaches at the Amélie Dengis Academy in Seraing, as well as at the Conservatoire Royal de Bruxelles.

 In 2020, she recorded the album "Berio to Sing," a tribute to composer Luciano Berio, with Les Cris de Paris under the Harmonia Mundi label.
 She also recorded in 2022 and 2024 "Les Béatitudes" by Franck and Dohnanyi's Second Symphony with the Liege Royal Philharmonic Orchestra.